 Green waste is kept separate as part of maintenance operations at the park and then transferred to the Kimberley Depot for recycling.
 Wood waste is shredded and used as mulch in tree planted areas.
-Sycamore felled by the PCV (Practical Conservation Volunteers) is taken off site and has been used as path edging in nearby parks.

 Figure 29 - Recycling Bin near Play Area